-The Annual Health Promotion Ontario conference will be a free virtual experience this year!
-Join us in the month of November for our four-part webinar series on Health Promotion in a Global Pandemic.
+The Annual Health Promotion Ontario conference is a free virtual experience this year!
+This is a four-part webinar series on Health Promotion in a Global Pandemic was produced November 2020.
 This initiative is in collaboration with the Ontario Public Health Association.
-Health promotion leaders from across the province that represent a variety of professions will be presenting on the impact of the COVID-19 pandemic on their area of expertise.
-Each event features a panellist of speakers.
-Speakers to be announced shortly.
+Health promotion leaders from across the province that represent a variety of professions presented on the impact of the COVID-19 pandemic on their area of expertise.
+Each event features a panel of speakers.

 Webinar 1: Kick-off Event – November 5th 2020, 12:00pm – 1:00pm

 These professionals have advanced health promotion research and education, by navigating new careers during a global pandemic and creating strategies for improving wellness.
-During the networking kick-off event, you’ll have a chance to engage with those new to the field as well as seasoned health professionals.
+During the networking kick-off event, viewers had a chance to engage with those new to the field as well as seasoned health professionals.

 Webinar 2: The Shadow Pandemic – November 12th 12:00pm – 1:00pm